 Budget Options – If you are looking for budget options in the town, you can take a look at the following hostel:

-PS: YHA and Base well-known chain for backpacker hostels across Australia and NZ
+PS: YHA and Base are well-known chains for backpacker hostels across Australia and NZ

 Day 8-9: Aoraki / Mount Cook National Park (Stay overnight at Twizel)